See also “Library > Sant Kirpal Singh — Circular Letters > The Spiritual Aspect of the Vegetarian Diet”

 By a righteous control of the palate, we can control our entire physical and mental systems.
 A simple diet is more nourishing and wholesome and conducive to spiritual advancement than all the so-called delicacies which the modern culinary art provides.

-It will always give a comfortable feeling and serenity of mind, help you to live within your means, however limited the same may be, without extending your hand before others.
+It will always give a comfortable feeling and serenity of mind, help you to live within your means, however limited the same may be, without extending your hand before others (by begging).

 When I was about to retire after my long and meritorious government service, I was asked by my chief if I would like to have an extension, but I politely declined the offer saying, “I don’t want any extension as I know how to arrange my affairs within the limited amount of my pension.”